Micportal

 enter your e-mail adress:

 In the following form you are asked to upload your data in three files.
-The first two files (feature set and target variable) are prepared: First, the continuous physiological variable file should include one column that specifies sample IDs and one column that holds the values of the target variable.
-A column header is necessary but can be empty.
-The second file is the continuous featureset (e.g. a prokaryote abundance file) that should include the 'sample' IDs in the first column, followed by the 'feature' ID (taxonomic annotation, lowest hierarchical level) as the column header and the feautes (bacterial abundance) as values (each column resembling one OTU/ASV).
+The first two files (feature set and target variable) are prepared: First, the continuous physiological target variable file should include one column that specifies sample IDs and one column that holds the values of the target variable.
+A column header is necessary.
+The second file is the continuous feature matrix (e.g. a prokaryote abundance file) that should include the 'sample' IDs in the first column, followed by the 'feature' ID (taxonomic annotation, lowest hierarchical level) as the column header and the features (bacterial abundance) as numeric values (each column resembling one OTU/ASV).
 The hierarchical (e.g. taxonomic) structure should be prepared in a third file, with the 'feature' IDs (OTU/ASV) in the first column and the complete hierarchical information in the following columns.
-The column headers should represent the different hierarchical levels and should be in the right order (ascending/descending does not matter).
-It is recommended to fill null values within that table with the value of the next higher level (e.g. ASV/OTU ID). feature set and target variable should have the same number of rows and should have the same sequence of sample IDs!
-Feature set and hierarchical information should have the same feature IDs.
+The column headers should represent the different hierarchical levels and should be in either ascending or descending order.
+It is recommended to fill null values within the hierarchy with the next higher annotation.
+Feature set and target variable should have the same number of rows and should have the same sequence of sample IDs! (case sensitive).
+Feature set and hierarchical information should have the same feature IDs (case sensitive).
 Datatables can be uploaded as comma separated files (.csv-ending is required) or as tab stop delimited files (either .tsv or .txt).
-File types and dimensions of the different files have to match.
+File types have to match.
 Example files can be found in the Tutorial.

 Upload your datafiles and run UniCorP